 In the fall of ’66, I matriculated at Dartmouth College.
 In ’69-70 I served as an Army Ranger in Vietnam, receiving a pair of bronze stars for valor in combat.
 After discharge, I returned to Dartmouth and obtained my BA degree in ’72 with distinction as a history major, summa cum laude during my senior year.

 Then, it was back to Minnesota and law school.
 I received a JD degree from the University of Minnesota in ’75, and entered the private practice of law in St. Cloud, Minnesota as a civil trial attorney for the next twenty four years, retiring in ’99 to pursue a business opportunity in Caribbean tourism.
 In the early 90′s, I spent a couple of years, part-time, as a graduate student with the Benedictines of St John’s School of Theology in nearby Collegeville, Minnesota.
 It was then that I first considered a novel about Paul, and the idea festered until I finally put pen to paper a few years ago, resulting in the publication of A Wretched Man in 2010.
-More recently, my Vietnam experiences served as grist for the series of short stories that appear in Prowl.

 My wife and I are lifelong Lutherans with involvement on the progressive side of ELCA political skirmishes.
 After volunteering for Goodsoil, an LGBT advocacy coalition at the historic 2009 ELCA Churchwide Assembly, my blog, Spirit of a Liberal, became a leading voice in support of the gay-friendly policies adopted by the ELCA.
 Queer Clergy: A History of Gay and Lesbian Ministry in American Protestantism had its genesis in the ELCA actions of 2009 and the aftermath.